Rezwanul-Haque/littleScrapper/README.md

 2. image2

 ## Why I choose this problem
-> I just thought new articles will be a great source of information where several types of information can be found. which pick my interest.
+> I just thought news articles are always a great source of information where several types of information can be found. which picks my interest.